 Is the Warriors vs. Clippers rivalry the best rivalry currently in the NBA?

-Our Experts Discuss the Spurs, the Rockets, the Warriors and the Clippers
+Our Experts Discuss the Warriors, the Rockets, the NBA and the Spurs

 - by Derek W.,

 The heated rivalry between the Golden State Warriors and Los Angeles Clippers is one of the best rivalries in the NBA right now.
 Are these two Western Conference teams the best rivalry in the NBA?

 These two teams face each other again on Thursday night on TNT.
 Both teams are very talented and despise each other.
 Fans can expect plenty of pushing and shoving as well as a few technicals tomorrow night.

 The last time they played, Blake Griffin and Draymond Green went at each other and then Chris Paul went after Andrew Bogut when the game ended.
 Which team is better?